ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 (redirect-to-stderr)=
 ## Redirecting Ray logs to stderr

 By default, Ray writes logs to files under the ``/tmp/ray/session_*/logs`` directory.
-If you prefer to redirect logs to stderr of the host pods instead, set the environment variable ``RAY_LOG_TO_STDERR=1`` on the driver and on all Ray nodes.
+If you prefer to redirect logs to stderr of the host pods instead, set the environment variable ``RAY_LOG_TO_STDERR=1`` on all Ray nodes.
 This practice is not recommended but may be useful if your log processing tool only captures log records written to stderr.

 ```{admonition} Alert
 :class: alert